howardisaacson/Introduction-to-Astronomy-Research-2018/Week5/README.md

 4. Create an account on overleaf (https://www.overleaf.com/) and make a draft of a CV!
 See the "CV Guidelines" for more information.

+5. Check your work from last week against the tutorial answer key (posted in week 4 folder)

 ### Resources:
 Here are some examples of websites from various undergrads, grad students/post docs, and faculty.
 Feel free to browse them for inspiration!